ParvezAhmed111/Node.js-Tutorial/README.md

 # setup
-The requirements.txt file should list all Node.js modules that this repository depend on, and they will be installed using:
+Install all Node.js modules that this repository depend on.
+Run the commands to install the modules:

 ```
 node install express --save